 This controls the formmating of the items within the search results.
 If this template identifier does not exist and TP_SR does exist, no search results will be displayed.

 Detail record page for the given content type (XXX)

-If this template identifier does not exist, MWeb with use the built-in Full Record display for the subset records.
+If this template identifier does not exist, MWeb will use the built-in Full Record display for the subset records.

 Image Viewer page, main template

-If this template identifier does not exist, MWeb with use the built-in Image Viewer to format the "light table" display.
+If this template identifier does not exist, MWeb will use the built-in Image Viewer to format the "light table" display.

 Image Viewer page, image tile display

 This controls the display of the individual image "tiles".
 If this template identifier does not exist and TP_IV does exist, then no images will be displayed.